 - 1/4 teaspoon of Ground Cloves

-Mixed spice blend (Simple version – supermarket budget brand)
+Mixed spice blend recipe (Simple version – supermarket budget brand)

 - 4 teaspoons of ground Cinnamon